 My research interests include (but aren’t limited to) queer intimacies (relationships & families), polyamory, assimilationism, sexual citizenship, sexual politics, and intersectional approaches.
-My current project explores queer (LGBTQ+) polyamorous relationships, families, and community, situating them in the larger social contexts of assimilationism and sexual politics.
+My current book project explores queer (LGBTQ+) polyamorous relationships, families, and community, situating them in the larger social contexts of assimilationism and sexual politics.
 I have examined the linkages between polyamorous values and practices and cultural contradictions of the ‘transformation of intimacy’ as well as queer polyamory’s implications for assimilationism and sexual citizenship.

 I’ve been involved in several research projects that utilize a variety of methodologies such as in-depth interviews, content analysis, social experiments, and quantitative data analysis, and have experience with mixed-methods.
 These projects have spanned multiple areas of Sociology including Families and Crime, Historical Sociology, Social Psychology, and more.